JeremyGillard/jeremygillard.github.io/README.md

 ## Skills

 This page will gather in an exhaustive way the acquired technical skills that I wish to put forward (possibly set up a tagging system linked to my github and pro projects).

+## Notes

+This page will contain all the articles I plan to write as public personal notes.
+(It will also allow me to practice my English writing skills).